 Day Trips from Perth: Caversham Wildlife Park

-This day trip from Swan Valley lets you get up close and personal with many of Australia’s best known creatures like kangaroos, wombats, koalas, penguins, and many more.
-Carversham is just a short 20 minute drive from Perth CBD, the park is open every day from 9am-5:30pm, making it an easy day trip to do during any time of the year.
-The park is divided into 6 main sections that you can explore on your own or on a group tour.
+This day trip from Swan Valley lets you get up close and personal with many of Australia’s best-known creatures like kangaroos, wombats, koalas, penguins, and many more.
+Caversham is just a short 20-minute drive from Perth CBD, the park is open every day from 9 am-5:30 pm, making it an easy day trip to do during any time of the year.
+The park is divided into 6 main sections that you can explore on your own or in a group tour.
 Alternatively, if you don’t want to pay for a tour, you can join other travelers on GAFFL and explore the park together.

 - Fuel costs from Perth to Caversham are about $2-$3.

 - A tour of Caversham with Explore Tours Perth costs $45 for an adult.

 Day Trips from Perth: The Pinnacles (Nambung National Park)